Attribute Data Types Reference

 NoteIn some contexts, numeric attribute values are represented as strings, such as in the NoSQL Web API Attribute Value objects.
 Note that string floating numbers are not identical to true floating-point numbers.
 For example, “1” and “1.00” are not considered identical.
 Therefore, consider carefully how you define your floating-point number strings, and avoid comparisons of number strings.
 Before performing any comparisons or calculations, convert floating-point strings into actual floating-point numbers.

 Floating point — a base-10 (b) 64-bit-encoded floating-point number format.
 The platform supports a 16-digit precision (p), but numbers with more than 14 significant digits may incur a bias.
 The exponent (e) values can be between -308 (Emin and +308 (Emax The following examples demonstrate the supported non-bias precision and exponent limits: 12345.678901234, -12345.678901234, 1.2345678901234e-308, 1.2345678901234e+308.

 For more information about floating points, refer to the IEEE 754: Standard for Binary Floating-Point Arithmetic and the related Wikipedia page.

 - A Unicode string with UTF-8 binary encoding.

-The platform enables you to define array attributes.
+The platform’s web APIs support array attributes.
 An array attribute is a special type of blob attribute that the platform identifies as a Base64 encoded array.
-Version 2.5.4 supports numeric array attributes of type integer and double.
+The current release supports numeric array attributes of type integer and double.
 In the web APIs, an array attribute, like all blob attributes, is represented as a Base64 encoded string.